raphaeldeimel/panda_mti/README.md

 gripper:      Also manage gripper
 netft:        Also read in netft data

+## Package msgs_panda_mti

+Contains the ROS message API to the PD controller node.

+We use monolithic, custom robot status and pd control goal messages, so all data of a time step are sent together for simpler sychronization.

+To convert robot status messages to standard ROS joint messages (e.g. to convert those to link frames), use controller2jointstatemsgspublisher node from controller_panda_mti

 ## Package panda_dynamics_model

 Contains a URDF model annotated with dynamics parameters, and a small python class to compute Jacobians, Inertia matrices etc.

+## Package franka_description

+Package containing the meshes and URDFs for the Panda robot

+Note: This package is derived from Franka-Emika's fanka_ros, because of this it uses a different licence (Apache) than all the other packages in this repository (BSD)

+Differences to franka_ros:
+    - Support for multiple robot arms / multiple poses of the robot arm
+    - Added dynamics parameters to URDF
+    - copy avoids dependency on the complete franka_ros stack

 ## Package panda_friction